Socialist Workers Party (United States): COINTELPRO and FBI infiltration

+Between 1960 and 1976, the FBI used 1,300 informants against the SWP and YSA, including 300 SWP/YSA members.
+The FBI's highest-placed member was Ed Heisler, who was a member of the SWP National Committee from 1977 to 1979.
+In 1986, the party won a lawsuit against the FBI as a result of years of spying and disruption.
+It was also found that Herbert Hill of the NAACP, a former SWP member, was an informant on the party after he left in the 1940s.

 International affiliation

 Due to legal constraints, the SWP ended its formal affiliation with the Fourth International in the 1940s.
 It remained in close political solidarity with the Fourth International.

 The SWP broke formally with the Fourth International in 1990, though it had been increasingly inactive in the Trotskyist movement since Barnes's 1982 speech "Their Trotsky and Ours", which some view as signaling a break with Trotskyism.
 The SWP action followed the 1985 World Congress and the SWP closed Intercontinental Press in 1986.
-The SWP's international formation is sometimes called the Pathfinder tendency because they each operate a Pathfinder Bookstore which sells the publications of the SWP's publishing arm, Pathfinder Press.
+The SWP's international formation is sometimes called the Pathfinder tendency because they each operate a Pathfinder Bookstore that sells the publications of the SWP's publishing arm, Pathfinder Press.

-In 1986, the party won a lawsuit against the Federal Bureau of Investigation as a result of years of spying and disruption.
-It was also found that Herbert Hill of the NAACP, a former SWP member, was an informant on the party after he left in the 1940s.
+Election results

+SWP has fielded electoral candidates for local, state, and federal offices.

+No SWP candidate has yet won a major contested, partisan election.

-Presidential politics
+Presidential elections

 The SWP has run candidates for President since 1948.
 It received its greatest number of votes in 1976, when its candidate Peter Camejo received 90,310 votes.

-In the presidential election of 2004, the SWP ran Róger Calero for President and Arrin Hawkins for Vice President.
-Both candidates were constitutionally unqualified for the positions (under Article II, section 1) because Calero is not an American citizen and Hawkins was 29 years old, with the minimum age being 35 (this had been done before, notably by running 31-year-old Linda Jenness in 1972).
-James Harris and Margaret Trowe, the SWP's ticket from 2000, stood in on the ballot in some states where Calero and Hawkins could not be listed.
-The two tickets combined received over 10,000 votes.
-They were on the ballot in 11 states and the District of Columbia, more than any other socialist candidates.
-The vote total does not reflect the actual vote because of the unqualified status of the candidates.
-County clerks (in some states) and statewide Secretaries of State have discretion in reporting votes for ineligible candidates.
-The same situation obtained in 2008.